-A tough & durable shade loving groundcover, Touch of Class Hosta boasts wilt-proof, slug proof leaves that stand up to pounding rains, and endures heat and drought conditions effortlessly.
-Enjoy charming lavender blooms in 24" stalks later in the season.
+A tough & durable shade loving groundcover, Touch of Class hosta boasts wilt-proof, slug proof leaves that stand up to pounding rains, and endure heat and drought conditions effortlessly.
+Enjoy charming lavender blooms on 24" stalks later in the season.

 Hostas grow best in rich, moisture retentive soil, but can tolerate a range of soil conditions.
 Hostas require little maintenance, and become larger and more valuable each year.
 Grow in shade or part shade.
 An elegant and stylish hosta is a must-have for shade garden designs.

 Special features:Cold hardy, Cut flower, Cut foliage, Drought tolerant, Easy care, Foliage interest, Heat tolerant, Moisture tolerant, Rabbit resistant, Variegated